yxtay/Senior-DE-Tech-Challenge/README.md

 - Total items price
 - Total items weight

 This database will be used by several teams within the company to track the orders of members.
+You are required to implement a strategy for accessing this database based on the various teams' needs.
 These teams include:
 - Logistics:
     - Get the sales details (in particular the weight of the total items bought)
     - Update the table for completed transactions